ITCraftship/truth-or-dare/tutorial/codemagic_fastlane_tutorial.md

 > **WARNING**: Remember not to check those files into a public source control!

+## Rename your app identifier for Android

+First thing you need to do in order to publish your app to App Store is to change the **bundle identifier** to something unique.

+To make it quick we will use a **find and replace all** function.

+Replace all occurrences of `com.itcraftship.truth_or_dare` with the bundle identifier of your choice.

+- For Android Studio You can use `⌘⇧R` on Mac and `Ctrl+Shift+R` on Windows
+- For Visual Studio Code You can use `⌘⇧F` on Mac and `Ctrl+Shift+F` on Windows, then you need to click the arrow in the top left corner to enable replacing

+The files that should be affected are:

+    android/app/build.gradle
+    android/app/src/debug/AndroidManifest.xml
+    android/app/src/main/AndroidManifest.xml
+    android/app/src/main/kotlin/com/itcraftship/truth_or_dare/MainActivity.kt
+    android/app/src/profile/AndroidManifest.xml
+    fastlane/Fastfile

+Again this will replace the value in the tutorial Markdown.

 ## Create application inside Google Play

 Go to `https://play.google.com/console` and select `All apps` tab.
 In the top right corner, press `Create app button`.